AIStorageDepot

 1. It's a store and a connector — not an AI

-AIStorageDepot holds the things you feed your AI — prompts, skills, rules, docs, and configs — keeps them typed, versioned, and searchable, and hands them to your tools on request.
+AIStorageDepot holds the things you feed your AI — prompts, skills, rules, docs, templates, and configs — keeps them typed, versioned, and searchable, and hands them to your tools on request.

 It does not run your prompts, follow your rules, or act on your content.
 That is always your AI's job.
 We're the shelf and the delivery van, not the worker.
 This matters because it sets your expectations correctly: putting a rule in your library doesn't make an AI obey it — you still have to give the rule to the AI (by downloading it into your project, or by asking your agent to read it).

-2. The five item types
+2. The seven item types

 TypeWhat it isHow the AI uses it